ziadabdo98/Cinemat/README.md

     ```bash
     composer install
     ```
-4. Create a copy of the .env.example file, name it .env and enter database credentials:
+4. Create a copy of the .env.example file, name it .env, and enter database credentials:
     ```bash
     cp .env.example .env
     ```